 Of course, beyond the bins to fill, and the printable guide to making a lunch, the kids need a few things to make the food stay good, and have it be easy to transport.
 These are the three things I suggest:

-We have made lunches part of the routine, from filling the bins to assembling lunches in the mornings before school.
+We have made back to school lunches part of the routine, from filling the bins to assembling lunches in the mornings before school.
 I know every time I shop at Publix I am going to pick up a case of Mott’s 100% Juice Pouches, as well as Mott’s Apple Sauce pouches.
 If you want lunches to go smoothly, make it part of your routine.

-5. Lists of Options
+5. Lists of Options:

 I like to keep things fresh and fun, and not get stuck in a lunch rut, so I have compiled a list of possible options for bins.